 We also had a unique opportunity this year, working with the Wild Center, to contribute to an incredible teach the teacher opportunity.
 Kelley provided hands-on field tours of two field sites that have improved stream connectivity, health, and resilience in the Ausable watershed and serve as laboratories for student learning.
 Teachers from across New England, along with a local teacher that works regularly with AsRA to give kids field-oriented learning opportunities, got to visit sites, ask questions and imagine targeted programming.

-We were also able to continue our Discovering the Ausable: An Aquatic Stewardship Program in partnership with the Adirondack Mountain Club in 2019.
+We were also able to continue our Discovering the Ausable: An Aquatic Stewardship Program in partnership with the Adirondack Mountain Club and with additonal funding provided by the New York State Department of State under Title 11 of the Environmental Protection Fund.
 This week-long, interactive middle-school aquatic stewardship program is a five-day, four-night adventure in camping and aquatic stewardship for teens age 13-16.
 Participants explored the Ausable River watershed while learning about aquatic ecology and participating in water quality experiments.
 Campers have fun with peers while developing paddling skills and learning the intricacies of physical, chemical, and biological sampling techniques.

 The paddling river clean-up day during our Teen Aquatic Stewardship Program is one of the best days of the year.
 These kids seek out trash with gusto and make a tangible difference for the river (photo credit: Tyler Socash, Adirondack Mountain Club).